-A packed house at Stoffer Family Stadium as they run onto the field for the first time
+A packed house at Stoffer Family Stadium cheers on the George Fox football team as they run onto the field for the first time in more than four decades.
+See more photos on page 16.

 The Path to Friendship

 The Road goes ever on and on Down from the door where it began.
 Now far ahead the Road has gone, And I must follow, if I can, Pursuing it with eager feet, Until it joins some larger way Where many paths and errands meet.
 And whither then?
 I cannot say.